reactjstampabay/RehackedNative/README.md

 1. Modify the contents of `/src/containers/StartScreen/index.ios.js` with [`/src/containers/StartScreen/index.ios.js`](https://raw.githubusercontent.com/reactjstampabay/RehackedNative/step-4/src/containers/StartScreen/index.ios.js)
 1. Commit locally and compare the differences

-## Goal 4: Wire up the Login component to use Redux
+## Goal 4: Install `react-native-loading-spinner-overlay`

 ### Explanation

+* In this step, we will install [`react-native-loading-spinner-overlay`](https://www.npmjs.com/package/react-native-loading-spinner-overlay).
+This library displays the [`ActivityIndicator`](https://facebook.github.io/react-native/docs/activityindicator.html) as an Overlay.
+### Instructions

+1. Open a terminal window in the project root, and run `npm i react-native-loading-spinner-overlay --save`
+1. Have no fear, we will implement the `Spinner` in the next step

+## Goal 5: Wire up the Login component to use Redux

+### Explanation

-* In this step, we will wire up the Login component to use Redux.
+* In this step, we will wire up the Login component to use Redux (and the Spinner).
 This will allow us to login and store the returned profile in our Redux store.

 ### Instructions